openhab/openhab-google-assistant/docs/USAGE.md

 | **Supported Items** | Contact (no device control), Switch (no open percentage), Rollershutter |
 | **Configuration** | (optional) `inverted=true/false` |

-Blinds and similar devices should always use the `Rollershutter` item type for proper functionallity.
+Blinds and similar devices should always use the `Rollershutter` item type for proper functionality.
 Since Google and openHAB use the opposite percentage value for "opened" and "closed", the action will translate this automatically.
 If the values are still inverted in your case, you can state the `inverted=true` option for all `Rollershutter` items.